Aragorn450/Klondike-Solver/README.txt

 NOTES:

 The Deck format is in the order a deck of cards is dealt to the board.
 Each card is represented by a 3 digit long numerical character.
 The first two digits are the value of the card:
 01 for an ace, 02 for a 2, 11 for a jack, 13 for a king.
 The third digit represents the suit.
-1 for clubs, 2 for diamonds, 3 for hearts, 4 for spades.
+1 for hearts, 2 for spades, 3 for diamonds, 4 for clubs.
-Therefore an Ace of spaces is 014.
-A 4 of diamonds is represented by 042.
+Therefore an Ace of spaces is 012.
+A 4 of diamonds is represented by 043.

 When using the /MOVES command, the program will produce the moves neccesary such that you could execute the winning condition.
 The codex for moves is as follows:
 	DR# is a draw move that is done # number of times. ie) DR2 means draw twice, if draw count is greater than 1 (3 for instance) it is still DR2, but in the case of a draw count of 3, you would flip 6 cards.